evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/errors/classes/InvalidBeginSubError.md

 title: "InvalidBeginSubError"
 ---

-Represents an error that occurs when an invalid BEGINSUB operation is executed within the EVM.
+Represents an invalid bytecode/contract error that occurs when an invalid BEGINSUB operation is executed within the EVM.

 Invalid BEGINSUB errors can occur due to:
 - Incorrect use of the BEGINSUB opcode.